 Theta waves also occur during sleep but are found during REM activity.
 In this state, we dream, our capacity for learning and memory development is heightened, and our creative processes are amplified.
 It is believed that in this state, the brain can most easily absorb and retain new learning and information.

 Alpha waves can be observed when we are awake, alert, and relaxed.
 Focused.
 They are associated with the meditative state and are a natural and desirable resting state for the awake mind.

 Beta waves are the frequencies of the working world.
 They are fast paced, problem solving, highly alert and decisive.
 When they edge toward the higher range, they communicate fear, tension and anxiety.
 These brainwaves are linked to the fight or flight response.

 This leads us to binaural beats.
 In a nutshell, binaural beats are an attempt to influence our brainwave patterns.

 Binaural beats work by using two individual tones of slightly differing frequencies.
-For example, one tone could have a frequency of 210Hz, the other, 200Hz.
-The beat would have the frequency of 10Hz.
+For example, one tone may have a frequency of 210Hz, and the other, 200Hz.
+The resulting binaural beat would have the frequency of 10Hz.

 How Do Binaural Beats Affect the Brain?